 that group counseling is as effective as individual counseling.
 Talking with other students who have similar experiences provides support and perspective.

-The counseling, support, and growth groups listed here are offered at the Counseling Center.
-These groups usually include five to eight students and are facilitated by one or two of our therapists.
+The following groups are offered at the Counseling Center in Room G31, Suites on Maple East.
+These groups usually include four to nine students and are facilitated by two therapists.
 Group facilitators work to provide a safe, confidential environment